LittleBigBug/vue-screen-size/README.md

-# vue-screen-size
+# vue-screen-size-ts

 Get easy and reactive access to the width and height of your screen.
+(But now in Typescript)

 <p align="left">
   <a href="https://www.npmjs.com/package/vue-screen-size"><img src="https://img.shields.io/npm/v/vue-screen-size.svg" alt="NPM Version"></a>